 This chapter describes the context-sensitive DO commands.
-It covers these topics:.
+This chapter covers these topics:

-Using DO commands 1-2

-DO command reference in alphabetic order 1 3

 Using DO commands

 The DO menu is a context-sensitive list of commands that appears when you press Ctrl-D. The commands in the DO menu vary depending on the context in which you invoke it.
 For example, if you press Ctrl-D in a Connection profile, the DO menu looks similar to this: